 Today’s post is kinda funny because it has a story behind it.
 First, it all started with this table that my parents gave me.
 I invite you to come read this post on my Facebook page and be sure to read the comments.
 I’ll fill you in as we go, but in the meantime, I’d like to show you how I turned it into a vintage chic sewing table.

 We have always had modge-podge furniture because I get it second-hand, either by thrifting or handed down.
 Our last installment of furniture was leather and I was happy to have it, but it didn’t have a vintage feel to it.
 I thought if I could sell what we had to pay for a set more to my liking, I would have a go at it.

 My heart was set on a soft brown leather set with nailhead trim to go with what I wanted to achieve in our family room.
 I had several near misses on Craigslist (I don’t buy new – 6 kids, ahem) and kept coming up empty-handed so I decided to leave it to God.

 However, little did I know that my parents were replacing their set that is exactly like what I was looking for.
 They tried to sell it for a time and even offered it to my sister and brother, but they turned it down.
 They thought I wouldn’t like it.
 Ha!
 I don’t remember how they found out I was looking, but they eventually offered it to me and I was giddy as lark!
-Love me some Amish made furniture AND it’s already broken in.
+Love me some Amish furniture AND it’s already broke in.
 I love worn leather.

-Here it is in our family room I showcased in this post.
+Here it is in our family room.
 It does’t include the recliner they gave us too, but you get the idea.
 What a gift!

 Later on they offered us this side table that had also been something they used with the set.